Learning Audio-Visual Dereverberation: Experiments

-\paragraph{Ablations.} To understand how well VIDA works with a normal field-of-view (FoV) camera, we replace the panorama image input with a FoV of 80 degrees randomly sampled from the current view.
+\textbf{Ablations.} To study how much VIDA leverages visual signals, we ablate the visual network VAN (audio-only).
 Table~\ref{tab:main_results} shows the results.
-All metrics drop compared to using a panorama.
-This is expected, because \KG{the model is limited in what it can see} with a narrower field of view; \KG{the inferred room acoustics are impaired by} not seeing the full environment or missing where the speaker is.
-Compared to the audio-only dereverberation model, however, \KG{VIDA applied to narrow FoV data} still performs better; even a partial view of the environment helps the model understand the scene and dereverberate the audio. \KG{The fact the two variants (panorama vs.~reduced FoV) perform differently also reinforces that our model is learning meaningful visual representations.}

-\KG{Next, we} ablate the proposed reverb-visual matching loss (``w/o matching loss").
+All performance degrades significantly, showing that visual acoustic features are helpful for dereveberation.
+To understand how well VIDA works with a normal field-of-view (FoV) camera, we replace the panorama image input with a FoV of 80 degrees randomly sampled from the current view.
+All metrics drop compared to using a panorama, \CAis{as expected}.\CAcut{This is expected, because \KG{the model is limited in what it can see} with a narrower field of view; \KG{the inferred room acoustics are impaired by} not seeing the full environment or missing where the speaker is.} Compared to the audio-only ablation, however, VIDA still performs better; even a partial view of the environment helps the model understand the scene and dereverberate the audio. \KG{Next, we} ablate the proposed reverb-visual matching loss (``w/o matching loss").
 Without it, VIDA's performance \KG{declines} on all metrics.
 This shows by forcing the visual feature to agree with the reverberation feature, our model learns a better representation of room acoustics.

-To examine how much the model leverages the human speaker cues, we evaluate our trained VIDA model on the same test data but with the 3D humanoid removed \KG{(``w/o human mesh")}.
+To examine how much the model leverages the human speaker cues \CAn{and uses the visual scene}, we evaluate \KGcr{VIDA} on the same test data but with the 3D humanoid removed \KG{(``w/o human mesh")} \CAr{or train VIDA with random images (``w/ random image") and \KGcr{re-}evaluate}.
 All three metrics become worse.
-This shows our model pays attention to the location of the human speaker to learn a better representation of the \KG{anticipated reverberation}.
+This shows our model pays attention to \CAn{both} the \CAn{presence} of the human speaker \CAn{and the scene geometry} to \KGcr{better} \KG{anticipate reverberation}.

-\paragraph{Robustness to \KG{noise and ambient sounds}.} We next test the robustness of our model by adding ambient sounds from urban environments such as coffee shops, restaurants, and bars using the WHAM dataset ~\cite{Wichern2019WHAM}.
-We add them to the reverberant \KG{test} waveform with a SNR of 20, following~\cite{ernst_speech_2019,wpe}.
-We show our model is robust to this noise; see Supp.~for details.